Timinator2000/Algorithm_X/01 - introduction/welcome.md

 * You will find every puzzle listed above significantly easier than it would have been otherwise.
 I’m not saying they’ll all be easy, but they will indeed be easier.
 * You will have a lot of fun.
 * You will earn up to __1900 [Codingame](https://www.codingame.com) XP!__

+# Prerequisites

+* Intermediate level knowledge of Python, including object-oriented programming concepts such as classes and class method overriding.
+However, if you are new to Python, going through this playground will identify some intermediate level concepts that you might consider moving to the top of your to-study list.

+* Cursory understanding of backtracking.
+To complete this playground, it is more important that you understand the general concept of backtracking than it is you be able to code a backtracking algorithm.

 # Future Updates